Texas Supreme Court lets state law eliminating Harris County elections chief stand, for now

-Texas can withhold list of people it thinks are noncitizens and can’t vote, appeals court rules
+Appeals court allows Texas to withhold list of people it thinks are noncitizens and can’t vote

 The appellate court reversed a previous ruling that found that Texas violated federal law by refusing to release the list.
 The suit was brought by five civil rights groups that sought to hold Texas accountable if it disenfranchised naturalized citizens.